dpurkays/anime-matchmaker/README.md

 ### Week 2

 - Anime Details Page
-- User Profile page
-- Implement AI powered reecommentation using Gemini API
+- Implement AI powered recommendation using Gemini API
 - Final testing and bug fixes

 ## Future Implementation

 - Manga Recommendations
   - extend the app to suggest mangas
-- JWT login
+- Experiment with AniList API for more generous rate limits
+- Use Official MyAnimeList API so users can bookmark animes to their watch list directly from Anime Matchmaker